 Understanding Retail Marketing for Getting More Customers

-The current retail market is a blend of design and experience, both physical and digital.
-Retail marketing encompasses every detail, from the moment the customer enters the website or the store, the sensory or psychological effects, physical or digital space comfort, shopping experience, and how the consumer exits the store.
+The current retail market is a blend of design and experience in both physical and digital spaces.
+Retail marketing encompasses every detail, from the moment the customer visits a website or the store, the sensory or psychological effects, physical or digital space comfort, shopping experience, and how the consumer exits the store (both online and offline).

 What is Retail Marketing?